 “Our” life was over.
 My life alone was beginning and I was terrified.

-Forced to take a scheduled vacation alone, I rented a house near a beach north of Mendocino and settled in for a week of misery as a newly-single recluse.
+Forced to take a scheduled vacation alone, I rented a house near a beach north of Ft.
+Bragg, California, and settled in for a week of misery as a newly-single recluse.

-There is nothing more lonely than a large, empty, unfamiliar house in which the only thing that is yours is you.
+There is nothing more lonely than an unfamiliar house in which the only thing that is yours is you.

 People who have never been married for a long time and have it suddenly collapse can’t know the vacancy of self mourning.
-I’m not talking about self pity, that’s the easy part, but rather, true self mourning that has nothing to do with missing your specific wife or husband.
-Missing that particular person is a given, but what I didn’t expect was the sense that half of the whole person I had become over time was suddenly nonexistent and would never return.
+I’m not talking about self pity, that’s the easy part, but rather, true self mourning.
+It has nothing to do with longing for the company of your ex-spouse.
+Missing your happy memories of that person is a given, but what I didn’t expect was the excruciating sense that half of the whole person I had become over my lifetime was suddenly nonexistent and would never return.
 I think it must feel exactly like being only half alive.

-I missed everything about my life: my wife and son, our home, our street and neighbors, our dog, our routines.
-I was desperate to scar my soul, to stop the pain and repair the trauma to my spirit before it bled away.
+I missed everything that gave me comfort: my wife and son, our home, our street and neighbors, our dog, our daily routines.
+I was desperate to scar my soul, to stop the pain and repair the trauma to my spirit before it bled away but I didn’t know how.
 So, I cried.
 It’s all I could do.
 I gave in to my grief completely, nonstop except for brief periods of respite provided by fatigue.
 Then, exhausted, I would tumble into a restless sleep and eventually awaken still empty, still lonely but refreshed enough to well up with pain once again and resume my suffering.

 That’s the key, I think.
 Wallow in your misery.
 Be mindful of your physical well-being and force yourself to take care when nothing seems to matter, including self preservation.
 Eat when you should.
 Sleep as much as you can.
 I found writing to be cathartic but nothing heals like embracing pure grief, for that is its purpose.